-Section 7.3 Compensations for Working Holidays
+Section 6.3 Compensations for Working Holidays

-All Officers covered by this Agreement who are assigned to work on one (1) of the above listed holidays shall receive that officers' regular hourly straight rate of pay for the shift assigned in addition to the holiday pay as defined in Section 7.1.
-Overtime worked on a holiday shall be treated as per Section 2.4 of this Agreement.
+All Officers covered by this Agreement who are assigned to work on one (1) of the above listed holidays (but not floating holidays) shall receive that officers' regular hourly straight rate of pay for the shift assigned in addition to the holiday pay.
+Officers receive an additional eight (8) hours of pay, whether or not they work on the designated holidays.
+Additionally, an Officer who actually works a full shift on a designated holiday (listed in 7.1 but not floaters) will receive twelve (12) hours of pay on those days.